ubcbraincircuits/pyDynamo/README.md

 3) Load the next .tif stack in the series
 4) Enter landmark mode (L), draw landmark locations, and exit (L again) to calculate between-image transform
 5) Generate points in this new stack, from either
-    * Importing from the previous drawing (**coming**)
+    * Importing from the previous drawing (I)
     * Importing from an SWC file (**coming**)
 6) Move/add/delete points as required to match the stack images.
 7) Register (R) to make sure that old points are mapped to new points correctly.
 8) Repeat from step 3 until all stacks are done.

 ## Analysis
-Currently analysis is done purely visually (i.e. 'M' or '3'), but as requirements on getting data out are clearer, there'll be a way added to export some metrics to a csv or similar.
+Currently analysis is done purely visually (i.e. 'M' or '3'), but as requirements on getting data out are clearer, there'll be a way added to export per-stack and per-branch metrics to a csv (or similar).

 ## Errors
 As pyDynamo is currently pre-release and under active development, it may also still crash occasionally.